Happy Friday, you guys! Life gave me lemons and I decided cake is better than lemonade. So here we are.

 It’s moist, super duper lemon-y, and that glaze is on top is the icing on the cake that you should never be without.
 I’m not even a big fan of glazes, syrups and extra sugary frostings.
 I’m more of a dark chocolate ganache girl.
 But with this particular lemon beauty, the sugariness goes so well with all that tang, I have no regrets.

 The original recipe calls the glaze a syrup and it’s supposed to soak right in to the cake.
 That didn’t happen with me (I might have used less lemon juice than I realised), but I liked it just on the top as well.
 It’s all sugary and crackly as it cools, kinda like donut glaze.
 Yum.
-If yours does turn into a soak-able syrup, let me know!
+Update: A revised soakable syrup option is in the recipe below!

 In the batter itself, I added lemon juice in addition to the zest because I find Indian lemons don’t create a very ‘zesty’ zest, and I like A TON of lemon flavour.
 If you decide to leave out the glaze, this cake would still be right amount of lemony.
 The sugary glaze is only a bonus 🙂